BLibs/Primo_Modifier_Patch/README.md

 4. Look through ways to cut down on API calls.
 5. API call logging.
 6. Implement a group of frequently patched mods so they can all be run at once.
+7. Need to join threads at the end of patch function to output results and get user input to continue.